 Refusing to grant an extension of time

 The Registrar must advise the parent who made the application if an extension of time is refused (CSRC Act section 83(3)).
-The Registrar's written notice must include reasons for the decision and advise the parent they can apply to the AAT for a review if they disagree with the decision (CSRC Act section 83(4)).
+The Registrar's written notice must include reasons for the decision and advise the parent they can apply to the ART for review if they disagree with the decision (CSRC Act section 83(4)).

 Granting an extension of time